Eva-Kuk/unique-wings/README.md

 ## Features
 **Existing Features**

-- The site containd 7 separate custom apps.
-Each app has his own set of features.
+- The site contains 7 separate custom apps.
+Each app has its own set of features.
     - Home
     - Products
     - Bag